Immortalized Human Tonsillar Epithelial Cells (HTE)

 Disclaimer

-2. All test parameters provided in the CoA are conducted using abm's standardized culture system and The stated values may vary under the end-user's culture conditions.
+2. All test parameters provided in the CoA are conducted using abm's standardized culture system and procedures.
+The stated values may vary under the end-user's culture conditions.
 Please verify that the product is suitable for your studies by referencing published papers or ordering RNA (0.5 μg, Cat.# C207, $450.00) or cell lysate (100 μg, Cat.# C206, $600.00) to perform preliminary experiments, or alternatively use our Gene Expression Assay Service (Cat# C138).
 All sales are final.

 5. abm makes no warranties or representations as to the accuracy of the information on this site.
-Citations from literature are provided for informational purposes only. abm does not warrant that such information has been shown to be accurate.
+Citations from literature and provided for informational purposes only. abm does not warrant that such information has been shown to be accurate.

 6. abm warrants that cell lines shall be viable upon initiation of culture for a period of thirty (30) days after shipment and that they shall meet the specifications on the applicable abm Material Product Information sheet, certificate of analysis, and/or catalog description.
-Such thirty (30) day period is referred to herein as the "Warranty Period".
+Such thirty (30) day period is referred to herein as the "Warranty Period."

 Depositor LSU Health Sciences Center - Shreveport